Department of Labor Logo United States Department of Labor

 Stratification

-A sampling stratum is typically the four-digit level of product detail of the HS and this is the level of publication of price indexes for the HS product classification system.
-Stratifying by these commodity codes allows the U.S. Import and Export Price Indexes survey to more accurately represent important subsections of trade than if a sample were selected from a non-stratified frame.
-The U.S. Import and Export Price Indexes survey samples independently within strata, which tends to reduce the sampling error of the estimates derived from the sample.
+A sampling stratum is typically defined at the four-digit level of product detail of the HS category, and this is the lowest level of publication of price indexes for the HS product classification system.
+Stratifying by the detailed commodity level proportionally accounts for the dollar value of trade and allows the survey to more accurately represent important subsections of trade than if a sample were selected from a nonstratified frame.
+The samples are selected independently within each detailed commodity stratum, which contributes to reduction of the sampling error of the index estimates derived from the prices collected from the sample.

-Determining if a four-digit HS area is a publishable stratum is based on whether the dollar value of trade in that area exceeds a predetermined threshold.
-The threshold is calculated based on the total number of budgeted field initiation visits, the average number of quotes per establishment that is sent to the field, the total dollar value of the panel being sampled, and the minimum number of quotes to be priced per stratum in order to maintain publishability.
-The total number of budgeted field initiation visits divided by the average number of quotes per establishment determines the expected number of quotes to be fielded.
-The total dollar value of the panel is then divided by the expected number of quotes to be fielded and multiplied by the minimum number of quotes to be priced per stratum to maintain publishability.
+There is a trade dollar value below which a four-digit HS product area is not publishable because the number of quotes, which is set in the budget process, would be insufficient to support the representativeness of the price index.
+The threshold is calculated based on the total number of budgeted field initiation visits, the average number of quotes per establishment that is sent to the field, the total dollar value of the frame being sampled, and the minimum number of quotes to be priced per stratum to maintain publishability.
+The total number of budgeted field initiation visits multiplied by the average number of quotes per establishment determines the expected number of quotes to be fielded.
+The total dollar value of the frame is divided by the expected number of quotes to be fielded, and this result is multiplied by the minimum number of quotes to be priced per stratum to maintain publishability to determine the threshold.

 The sample process

-The sample selection process is carried out in three stages to efficiently identify large traders and ensure that as many indexes can be published at as great a detail as possible by identifying specific import and export items to price over time.
-The following subsections discuss the three stages in detail so the reader will better understand what takes place at each stage.
+The sample selection process is carried out in three stages to efficiently identify large traders and ensure that as many price indexes can be published at as great a detail as possible by identifying specific import and export items to price over time.
+The following subsections discuss the three stages.

 Selecting the establishments

 The first stage of sampling begins with setting the sample frame.
-The sample frame comprises 12 months of import or export transactions for all sampled strata in each panel using their respective frame sources.
+The sample frame comprises 12 months of import or export transactions for all sampled strata using their respective frame sources.
 The first stage of the sampling process relies on three constraints:

 • an upper bound of item burden for an establishment within a sampling stratum,

-• an upper bound of establishments to be fielded for the panel being sampled based on the total number of budgeted field initiation visits, and
+• an upper bound of establishments to be fielded for the sample based on the total number of budgeted field initiation visits, and

 • the expected number of items per establishment to be collected.

 Using the aforementioned constraints, BLS begins allocating the sample.
 First, BLS establishes some upper and lower boundaries.
-BLS also establishes an upper bound of the total number of items to be collected for the sample.
+BLS establishes an upper bound of the total number of items to be collected for the sample working from the total staff capacity based on the average number of hours spent collecting an average sample unit.
 This total can be found by multiplying the expected number of items per establishment by the total number of establishments in the sampling frame.
-Next, BLS allocates the total number of items across all sampled strata on the basis of each stratum’s dollar value of trade.
+The total number of establishments in the sampling frame is adjusted to meet the staff capacity to collect the data.
+Next, BLS allocates the total number of items across all sampled strata based on each stratum’s dollar value of trade.
 The lower boundaries ensure that there is sufficient item coverage at the classification group-level for the three classification systems.

 BLS distributes the number of establishments by strata based on the distribution of allocated items and subject to the upper bound of item burden for an establishment.
-Readjustment of item and establishment allocation occurs throughout the process to meet the minimum number of items and establishments required to satisfy publication criteria.
+Readjustment of item and establishment allocation occurs throughout the process to meet the minimum number of items and establishments required to satisfy publication standards that protect confidentiality and ensure index quality.

 Some sampling strata have low dollar values of trade, and the corresponding price index may not be publishable because the stratum does not meet the dollar threshold for publication.
 Even so, sampled establishments in these strata are weighted accordingly and aggregated to a higher level to ensure representativeness of overall trade for all-goods import and export price indexes.